mattmartian/janus/README.md

 ## Running the Database
-Open the Janus.sql file and run the script to get all of the data
+If not using the demo, open the Janus.sql file and run the script to get all of the data

 ## Registering